 Of course, we have now seen Microsoft move end-of-life dates back for several versions now — but moving targets are not something we should rely upon!

 There are no two ways about it: Deployment rings are a big consideration in your Windows 10 Servicing Management strategy!

-They are essential to keep everything running smoothly, but with lax management they can complicate the process significantly.
+They are essential to keeping everything running smoothly, but with lax management they can complicate the process significantly.
 You have to be extremely careful what criteria you use for your ring assignment and how you will handle the deployment of these rings.
 For example, as a user gets onboarded to their default ring, are all the required applications tested and certified on this new version?
-If not, you might stall your progress for weeks and no one gets migrated until this is remediated.
+If not, you might stall your progress for weeks, and then no one gets migrated until this is remediated.

 Once you have your initial Windows 10 migration behind you, subsequent mini-upgrades to the next release must be efficient and swift.
 You need to prioritize based on the user's application requirements, their readiness status, their location, etc. Therefore, your tooling is just as important as defining the process itself.
-For example, you must be able to know exactly which user is assigned to which ring, and what their readiness status is — just to name a few.
+For example, you must be able to know exactly which user is assigned to which ring, and what his or her readiness status is — just to name a few.
 A command and control solution built to accelerate IT Transformation projects, like Juriba's Dashworks, will enable you to do that!

 Last but not least, I cannot stress enough that the time to act is now!
 You need to be thinking about this NOW!
-The initial Windows 10 release (1507) is already out of support, and 1511 is nearing end of life in October 2017 — leaving you vulnerable.
+The initial Windows 10 release (1507) is already out of support, and 1511 is nearing end-of-life in October 2017 — leaving you vulnerable.